hifexplo/hylite/README.md

 cloud.quick_plot(cloud.header.get_camera(0), hylite.RGB)
 ```

+Other test functionality is included in the _tests_ directory.

 Next steps
 -------------

-1. Navigate to the *template_notebooks* directory and launch a jupyter notebook server.
+1. Navigate to the template_notebooks directory and launch a jupyter notebook server.
 2. Find a notebook that does what you need (or extend one to do what you want).
 3. Happy processing! :D